nategraf/Naumachia/README.md

 ## How to Create a Challenge

-Challenges in Naumachia are defined by a docker-compose.yml file and the resources it launches
+Challenges in Naumachia are defined by a `docker-compose.yml` file and the resources it launches

-Consider the example provided as [challenges/example/docker-compose.yml](https://github.com/nategraf/Naumachia/blob/master/challenges/example/docker-compose.yml)
+Consider the example provided as [example/docker-compose.yml](https://github.com/nategraf/Naumachia/blob/master/challenges/example/docker-compose.yml)

-For examples of problems deployed in past CTFs go to the [challenges repo](https://github.com/nategraf/Naumachia-challenges)
+For examples of problems deployed in past CTFs go to the [Naumachia-challenges repo](https://github.com/nategraf/Naumachia-challenges)

 ```yaml
 version: '2.1'